 While it can be beneficial to come into contact with some germs to help our immune system develop antibodies to fight off major illness, during cold and flu season I err on the side of doing everything I can to avoid those cold and flu germs.
 This includes always having my own pen with me, and not using pens in public places like banks, stores, etc. Pens are rife with germs.
 I also wash my hands (or use my natural hand cleaner) after using an ATM, pushing a shopping cart, touching a door handle, pumping gas, using someone else’s phone or keyboard, or riding the bus.
 This might seem a little OCD, but those are the places where cold and flu germs hang out most.
 And I rarely get sick.

-Be sure to read Part Two of Winter Wellness Immune Boosting Tips where we cover the gut microbiome and immune system link; immune boosting foods, spices; and immune boosting herbal remedies.
+Be sure to read Part Two of Winter Wellness Immune Boosting Tips where we cover the gut microbiome and immune system link; immune balancing foods, spices; and immune balancing herbal remedies.
 In the meantime, please leave a comment to let us know your favorite winter wellness or germ-busting tips.
 And please share with your friends and family so they can stay well this winter too.